lumi-a/masters-thesis/thesis.typ

     + Initialise $I$ as the list $[1/2, ..., 1/2]$ of length $n$.
     + #line-label(<codeline-iteration-count>) Repeat the following until some stopping-criterion is met:
       + Calculate $I' = Mutation(I)$
-      + If $Score(I') > Score(I)$:
+      + If $Score_≈(I') > Score_≈(I)$:
         + Replace $I$ with $I'$
       + Otherwise:
         + Keep $I$ unchanged.
   ],
 ) <algorithm-local-search-bin-packing>

+Note that $Score_≈$ is only an approximation of the actual $Score(I) = 𝔼_(π∈S_(|I|))[BestFit(π(I))/Opt(I)]$, which can be intractable to compute due to the size of the symmetric group.
+It is also a (pseudo-)random variable, though this can be avoided by using a fixed seed for the evaluation.
+In our experiments, a number of $10000$ trials was large enough to lead to accurate estimates, while still being small enough to compute quickly.

-Variants of @algorithm-local-search-bin-packing include decreasing the mutation-rate over time, e.g. by decreasing the noise's variance in $Mutation$, or stochastically allowing to replace $I$ with $I'$, even if $I'$ has a worse score, to prevent getting stuck in local optima.
+Variants of @algorithm-local-search-bin-packing include decreasing the mutation-rate over time, e.g. by decreasing the noise's variance in $Mutation$, or stochastically allowing to replace $I$ with $I'$ even if $I'$ has a worse score, to prevent getting stuck in local optima.
 See @local-search-plot for trajectories drawn from @algorithm-local-search-bin-packing.

 #figure(
   {